RedMoon-Security/DNStalker/README.md

 ## *Usage*

 ./DNStalker [domain-name]
+Make sure the subdomain_list.txt file is in the same directory as DNStalker.sh

 A shell script of automated host tool commands.
 Simply provide a domain name and the script will fetch/find/attempt: